inno-se/the-guide/README.md

 ### Quality attribute workshop (QAW)

+This approach can be used when stakeholders are readily available[[^DesigningSoftwareArchitectures], Sec.
+2.4.2, p.
+47].

 [Stakeholders](#stakeholders) often don’t know what their [QA requirements](#quality-requirements) actually are. [[^BckCh19], Sec.
 19.2, p.
 280]

 Interviewing the relevant stakeholders is the surest way to learn what they know and need. [[^BckCh19], Sec.
 19.2, p.
 280]